Starting a clothing brand without experience – 7 things you need to know

 4. Know what clothing production really costs

-Most starters underestimate the costs of a clothing line.
+Most beginners underestimate the costs of a clothing line.
 You have to deal with:

 Read our full explanation: costs of starting a clothing line.